matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 The other thing I think is more subtle, but I put it here because unless you see this, is positional semantics do not scale.
 What is an example of positional semantics?
 Argument lists.
-Most languages have them, and Clojure has some too.
+Most languages have them, and Clojure has them, too.
 Who wants to call a function with 17 arguments?
 Nope.

 [Audience laughter]